 Business continuity planning

-- Identifying your risks
+- Managing your business's threats and risks

-Sections your business continuity plan might include...
+What your business continuity plan might include:

 - Direction and control